|Mature Height:||15-25 ft.|

 Planting & Care

-7) Mulch around the base of the tree to conserve soil moisture.
-This will also keep competing growth (grass and weeds) from growing around the planting site.
+Finally, mulch around the base of the tree to conserve soil moisture.

 |Amount of Order||Shipping Charge|